-The Kutzadika’a have resided in the Mono Lake–Yosemite region since time immemorial.
+The Mono Lake Kutzadika’a Tribe has resided in the Mono Lake–Yosemite region since time immemorial.
 They are the southernmost band of the Numu (Northern Paiute) and speak the local dialect of Numu Yadooana.
-The unique landscape of the Mono Basin has been nurtured by the Kutzadika’a and in turn the land has been bountiful to these people.
-To the unknowing eye, the Mono Basin can be perceived as a lifeless desert, but the Indigenous knowledge of the Mono Lake Kutzadika’a proves this wrong.
+The unique landscape of the Mono Basin has been nurtured by the Kutzadika’a and in turn the land has been bountiful to them.
+To the unknowing eye, the Mono Basin can be perceived as a lifeless desert, but the Indigenous knowledge of the Kutzadika’a Tribe proves this wrong.

 The seasons influence the movement of the Kutzadika’a throughout the Mono Basin and led to the establishment of trade routes in every direction, some of which are still used today.
 Stories passed along through time share what life in the Mono Basin was like before white settlers arrived.
-There are many voices of the Kutzadika’a today who share their history and stories, such as Joseph Lent in his essay “Hanno pa’mogo miahoo?
-Where have the frogs gone?.”
-While the traditional Kutzadika’a way of life was forever altered when white settlers arrived in the Mono Basin, the tribe has preserved their culture and history.
+While the traditional Kutzadika’a way of life was forever altered when European Americans arrived in the Mono Basin, the Tribe has preserved their culture and history.
 The resilience of the Kutzadika’a is a reflection of their past and a hope for their future.

 Circle of the seasons

 Knowledge of the land and knowing when to hunt and harvest helped the Kutzadika’a live in the Mono Basin for countless centuries.
 The following traditional knowledge is still alive and well today.